Sunday, October 9, 2011

 At 5:34-Sherpinsky states that, "This board takes a hard line against increasing any spending that doesn’t improve the quality of education."

-The Intelligencer, the board spent $224,000 in taxpayer money on legal fees, dozens of newspaper ads and mailers, and the hiring of a PR consultant on a monthly retainer during the 2010 teacher contract negotiations.
+REAL TRUTH—According to reporting in The Intelligencer, the board spent $224,000 in taxpayer money on legal fees, dozens of newspaper ads and mailers, and the hiring of a PR consultant on a monthly retainer during the 2010 teacher contract negotiations.
 The board currently employs three different law firms to represent their interests on labor issues and negotiations.
 The only hard line this board takes is against its own teaching staff, the very people who actually do improve the quality of education in the district.

 At 7:04-Dr. Dietrich reviews the district process for evaluating vacancies in the district.